nabla-ml/nabla/docs/api/transforms/jacfwd.md

     holomorphic: Ignored (for JAX compatibility)
     allow_int: Ignored (for JAX compatibility)

-Returns:
+## Returns

 Function that computes the Jacobian using forward-mode autodiff